 Dockery Lake Campground (Dahlonega) – Pine and hardwood forests, with hemlock and laurel.
 The lake receives cold water from Waters Creek, and contains a surplus of trout.
 There are two hiking trails; one around the lake and a longer one that reaches the Appalachian Trail.
 There is a flush toilet and drinking water.
+First come, first serve.
 (P)

 Enota (Hiawassee) – Trout fishing, waterfall hikes, and seasonal activities such as animal feedings, hayrides, and organic garden tours.
 Family sites available along the stream, with a fire ring, water, and electricity.
 Playground and bathhouse (hot water and laundry service) close by.
 Primitive sites, camper sites, RV hookups, and cabins available, too.
 (F)

 Fort Mountain State Park (Chatsworth) - Select from back-in, walk-in, or backcountry campsites.
-This is a great park for newbies; the First-Time Camper Program is offered here.
+This is a great state park for newbies!
 Hike, mountain bike, swim in the lake, canoe or paddle boat, play mini golf, or geocache.
 (F, P, B)

-Fort Yargo State Park (Winder) – This park as 18 miles of trails for hikers and bikers, a large lake with a beach, for swimming, boating, or fishing, and mini golf.
+Fort Yargo State Park (Winder) – This park as 18 miles of trails for hikers and mountain bikers, a large lake with a beach for swimming, boating, or fishing, and mini golf.
 Campsites are back-in with electricity, walk-in, or pioneer camp.
 Lakeside yurts, which are large canvas and wood tent structures, are also available.
 Grills and fire rings are available, as well as a comfort station.
-This is a First Time Camper Program park.
 (F, P, S)

 Frank Gross Recreation Area (Blue Ridge) - Camp and fish on Rock Creek.
 Water and electricity are not available, but a small restroom is onsite.
 While this area is secluded, only ¼ mile down the road is the Chattahoochee National Fish Hatchery, with an informational visitor kiosk, outdoor raceway viewing, picnicking, and an Environmental Education Center.
 (P)

-Hard Labor Creek State Park (Rutledge) – Horse lovers will appreciate their own campsite, near the stalls.
+Hard Labor Creek State Park (Rutledge) – Horse lovers will appreciate their own campsite near the stalls.
 Back-in sites come with and without electric.
 Pioneer sites have no water or electricity; several are near the lake.
-Visitors can swim on the lake’s beach, ride horses, golf, hike, bike, or geocache.
+Visitors can swim at the lake’s beach, ride horses, golf, hike, bike, or geocache.
 (F,P)

 Harris Branch Campground (Oakman) – Back-in and Walk-in sites with restrooms, showers, and laundry.
 On the south side of beautiful Carter’s Lake with beach access nearby.
 (F,P)